CosminTraistaru/photostories/contact.md

 Most of the photographs are shoot on film in 35mm, black and white or color.

 Photograph products for:
- - lifestyle portraits
+ - Lifestyle Portraits
- - theatre
+ - Theatre
- - weddings
+ - Weddings
- - festivals
+ - Festivals

+__For details about prices and available packages please contact the artist:__

 Email: [lorenadumitrascu@gmail.com](mailto:lorenadumitrascu@gmail.com)